 She advocates combining proactive mentorship and targeted development to identify and prepare more women for board roles.

-Aurora50 helps boards and committees connect with senior executive women who might not be in members’ circles through its 12-week accelerator for women who want to become board directors, Pathway20.
+Aurora50 helps boards and committees connect with senior executive women who might not be in members’ circles through its 12-week accelerator for women who want to become board directors, Pathway.
 It also helps women in management become more adept at networking to build those circles through its GCC corporate women’s network, NOORA.

 Ms Locke believes male leaders can play a critical role.
 “Male executives can be great allies to senior-level women by mentoring them, giving them board exposure, and nominating them when seats open up,” she says.